-Maj Lauchlin D. Byrd attended the Platoon Leaders Course in the summer of 2000, and then returned to the University of Southern Mississippi to receive his Bachelor of Arts degree.
+Maj Lauchlin D. Byrd attended the Platoon Leaders Course in the summer of 2000, and then returned to the University of Southern Mississippi to receive his Bachelor of Arts degree in May of 2001.
 Following graduation, he was commissioned a Second Lieutenant and immediately reported to The Basic School in Quantico, VA.
-Upon completion of The Basic School in November 2001, 2ndLt Byrd underwent Naval Aviation training in Pensacola, FL, earning his designation as a Naval Aviator in June 2003.
+Upon completion of The Basic School in November 2001, 2ndLt Byrd underwent Naval Aviation training in Pensacola, FL before being designated a Naval Aviator in June 2003.
 That month, 1stLt Byrd reported to HMT-303, MAG-39, Camp Pendleton, CA for instruction as an UH-1N pilot.

 In November 2008, Capt Byrd reported to HMLA-773 Det B, Johnstown, PA and was assigned as the Assistant Operations Officer.
 While in Johnstown, he supported numerous training operations to include EWTGLANT TACP Exercises, Exercise Mojave Viper, Integrated Training Exercise, and Reserve Annual Training.
 While stationed in Johnstown, PA Capt Byrd became the NATOPS Evaluator and Model Manager for the UH-1N, in-charge of all refresher training for UH-1N pilots returning to the fleet.
 Following two and a half years in Johnstown, he extended his tour with the Reddogs in order to support the squadron’s BRAC movement to Joint Base McGuire-Dix-Lakehurst, New Jersey.
 Following his time with the reserves, Maj Byrd attended the Marine Corps Command and Staff College in Quantico, VA.
 He applied to the master’s degree program and received a Master’s in Military Studies in May of 2013.